Callbacks

 </body>

-Note: It is possible to perform asynchronous calls during these callbacks
+It is possible to perform asynchronous calls during these callbacks!

 Order Details Callback

 The orderDetailsCallback is used to submit orders to Skipify.
-See the page Creating an Order for details about how to setup and use this callback.
+See the Creating an Order section for details on how to setup and use this callback.

 Success Callback